dojo/docs/developer/design/loader/edit1.rst

     }
   }

-That's pretty verbose and not very convenient—but this is also a highly unusual configuration that you'll rarely, if ever, need.
+That's pretty verbose and not very convenient, but this is also a highly unusual configuration that you'll rarely, if ever, need.

 ============================
 Relocating Module Namespaces
 ============================

-If you want to use two packages with the same name at the same time, as long as the package authors followed best practices and did not use explicit ``moduleId``s in their ``define`` calls, you can simply install the two packages to two different directories and then define each package with a unique name in the ``packages`` array.
+If you want to use two packages with the same name at the same time, as long as the package authors followed best practices and did not use an explicit ``moduleId`` in their ``define`` calls, you can simply install the two packages to two different directories and then define each package with a unique name in the ``packages`` array.
 For example:

 .. code-block :: javascript